MoritzLoewenstein/zentara/README.md

 - Zentara does not send emails.
 For user management, Zentara uses invite links and recovery codes.
 This is a simple and secure way to avoid emails.
 If you create an invite link, you will have to send it to the new user yourself.
 If you lose your password, you can use a recovery code to set a new one.
 - Zentara does not offer user defined styles.
 The design is simple and clear, and I intend to keep it that way.
 If you want to change the design, you will have to fork the repository and change the code yourself.
 - Zentara does not offer much beyond a simple greeting and the dashboard.
 If you want to add more features, you will have to fork the repository and change the code yourself.
-- Zentara only offers one configuration option: it is recommended to set the `ZENTARA_ORIGIN` environment variable to the domain of your Zentara instance.
+- Zentara only offers one configuration option: it is recommended to set the `ORIGIN` environment variable to the domain of your Zentara instance.